Get started - it's free!

 3. Within the Define a Service dialog, provide a name and description for your Service.

-4. Choose a port or set of ports your Service will advertise, including the tcp: transport protocol prefix (for example, tcp:443).
+4. Choose a port or set of endpoints your Service will advertise, including the tcp: transport protocol prefix (for example, tcp:443).
 Currently, TCP is the only supported transport protocol.
-Alternatively, enter do-not-validate to skip port validation.
+Alternatively, enter do-not-validate to skip endpoint validation.

-5. Provide the Service with an identity by adding one or more tags.
+5. (Optional) Provide the Service with an identity by adding one or more tags.

 6. Select Add service.